 - Cross Curricular Links –To ensure that the pupils get the benefit of a full and balanced curriculum, links are made (where appropriate) with other curriculum areas.

 - Critical thinking – Is encouraged when discussing art, works of art and artists through the use of both closed and open-ended questions.
 Pupils are also encouraged to use and respond to similar questions in response to their own work.

-- Broad subject matter: Involves the study of a range of culturally and ethnically diverse artists, designers and craftspeople both past and present.
+- Broad subject matter: Involves the study of a range of female born and male born artists, local and international artists, culturally and ethnically diverse artists, designers and craftspeople both past and present.

 - Fostering an understanding – Is achieved through the understanding that art is made by all sorts of people, in many different ways, for many different reasons.

 - Gallery visits– Each year group in both Key Stages are encouraged to either visit a gallery OR arrange for gallery experiences/workshops in school.